Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Đại Đoàn KếtBáo Đại Đoàn Kết30/01/2025

-Journalist Vu Tuyet Nhung - a culinary artist of Hanoi, decided to turn an ancient house in a small alley on Giap Nhat Street, Thanh Xuan District, Hanoi into a cultural destination: Hanoi Afternoon Gifts.
+Journalist Vu Tuyet Nhung, a culinary artist of Hanoi, decided to turn an ancient house in a small alley on Giap Nhat Street, Thanh Xuan District, Hanoi into a cultural destination: Hanoi Afternoon Gifts.

 A3 VTN experience

-From old articles to the space "Afternoon Gifts of Hanoi"
+From old articles to the space "Afternoon Gifts of Hanoi "

-Her articles in her journalism career, including articles on radio, television and printed newspapers, were published in a book entitled “Ha Thanh Huong Xua Vi Cu”.
+Her articles in her journalism career, including articles on radio, television and printed newspapers, were published in a book titled “Ha Thanh Huong Xua Vi Cu”.
 The book was warmly received and reprinted several times, distributed both in the South and the North, and even attracted the attention and search of many overseas Vietnamese.
 The interesting thing is that the book was not published by her, but by a group of publishers who gathered and printed it themselves.

 As social media grew, young reporters who admired her created a Facebook group called Ha Thanh Huong Xua Vi Cu.
 This became a place for Ms. Vu Tuyet Nhung to share articles introducing dishes prepared by her in the traditional style.

-Thus, "Hanoi Afternoon Gift" was born, fulfilling her desire to promote Hanoi's culinary culture to all beloved guests, especially young people who rarely have the opportunity to come into contact with traditional Hanoi cuisine.
+So "Hanoi Afternoon Gift" was born, fulfilling her wish to promote Hanoi's culinary culture to all beloved guests, especially young people who rarely have the opportunity to come into contact with traditional Hanoi cuisine.
 "Among them, there are delicious dishes that have been lost over time and I have restored them such as pickled duck, goose egg cake, bong bong cooked with shrimp soup... or less popular traditional dishes such as cold vermicelli with snails, Trieu Khuc pickled rice cake, shrimp rolls..." - Ms. Vu Tuyet Nhung shared.

-The structure of each Hanoi Afternoon Gifts session includes art performances such as ca tru, hat xam, cheo, musical instrument performances; the main part is a presentation on cooking dishes in the old Hanoi style and finally, guests get to experience the culinary experience.
+The structure of each Hanoi Afternoon Gifts session includes art performances such as ca tru, hat xam, cheo, musical instrument performances; the main part is a presentation on cooking dishes in the old Hanoi style and finally, guests get to experience the culinary enjoyment.

 A2 VTN Bun thang 2